mesosphere/ANAGRAMMER/README.md

 #### Data Structures

-- `crawlQueue`: list of words
+- `finderQueue`: list of words
-- `renderQueue`: list of words
+- `definerQueue`: list of words
 - `processedwords`: set or words
-- `crawlResults`: list of word tuples
+- `finderResults`: list of word tuples
-- `renderResults`: map of words to definitions
+- `definerResults`: map of words to definitions

 #### Scheduler Behavior

-The scheduler accepts one word as a command-line parameter to seed the render and crawl queues.
+The scheduler accepts one word as a command-line parameter to seed the definer and finder queues.

-1. For each word, create a task in both the render queue and the crawl queue.
+1. For each word, create a task in both the definer queue and the finder queue.

-1. Upon receipt of a crawl result, add an element to the crawl results adjacency list.
-Append to the render and crawl queues each word that is _not_ present in the set of processed words.
+1. Upon receipt of a finder result, add an element to the finder results adjacency list.
+Append to the definer and finder queues each word that is _not_ present in the set of processed words.
 Add these enqueued words to the set of processed words.

-1. Upon receipt of a render result, add an element to the render results map.
+1. Upon receipt of a definer result, add an element to the definer results map.

-1. The crawl and render queues are drained in FCFS order at a rate determined by the resource offer stream.
+1. The finder and definer queues are drained in FCFS order at a rate determined by the resource offer stream.
 When the queues are empty, the scheduler declines resource offers to make them available to other frameworks running on the cluster.